Steve Angello: 2017–present: Human and Swedish House Mafia reunion

 One month prior to the album's release, Angello unexpectedly cancelled a weekend of tour dates in Asia during the weekend of Ultra Miami 2018.
 This came after heavy speculation of a Swedish House Mafia reunion at the festival, exactly five years after the supergroup left the music scene.
 After more speculation and a 30-minute production break, the trio made their reunion on the last day of the festival as the closing set.
 Continuing from this, Angello later confirmed that Swedish House Mafia would undergo a world tour in 2019.

 Personal life

 Angello is a childhood friend of fellow Swedish House Mafia member Sebastian Ingrosso, meeting at age six.

 In 2013, Angello married Swedish model and TV personality Isabel Adrian.
-The couple have two daughters, Monday-Lily, born in 2010 and Winter-Rose born on 6 April 2012.
+The couple have two daughters.
 He currently resides part-time in Los Angeles.